 What is Atlantic History?

-Key to the understanding civilizations of the countries of the “littoral”—the technical term—is understanding how their interaction with the Atlantic has formed them.
+The key to understanding civilizations of the countries of the “littoral”—the technical term—is understanding how their interaction with the Atlantic has formed them.
 The Atlantic World is of necessity diverse in terms of cultures and people.
-Geographically it takes in north, west and southwest Africa, the Caribbean Basin, Western Europe, North America and South America; and most essentially it includes Bermuda.
+Geographically it takes in north, west, and southwest Africa, the Caribbean Basin, Western Europe, North America, and South America; and most essentially it includes Bermuda.

 Atlantic History is a history of those relationships.
 Originally, it concerned the years from 1415 to 1850.
 Our new understanding has a much larger scope of time, of the last 1,000 years.
 Many of the forces that shaped the Atlantic World began as early as the year 1000, as did some initial forays.
 As history is about context as well as events, it is useful to begin so long ago: to include the Magna Carta, the Trans-Saharan trading system, the rise of the Toltec Empire, the formation of the Kongo kingdom: all of these events would contribute to the flow of history that poured into the Atlantic World.
 To understand the formation of the cross-cultural connections after the 15th century, Atlantic history encourages us to go back in time, to at least the beginning of the last millennium.